Arlechin/All-the-Rage-Deals/README.md

 # All-the-Rage-Deals
-My second attempt at developing a website.
+A second attempt at developing a website.
 Visually simple yet fully functional so far.
-An ongoing project.

 The goal of this project is to develop a collaborative system through which we can insert, search for and evaluate deals of a wide variety of super-market products among users.